Commercial Broadcasting

 idled WWI radio manufacturing facilities to produce simple receivers.
 This was done and on November 2, 1920, Westinghouse station KDKA

-considered by historians as marking the start of the broadcasting
+is considered by historians as marking the start of the broadcasting

 industry.